 Below you will find more information on Poly-MVA as well as valuable information on nutrition and health in general.
 Additionally, you can visit our Healthy Living page for health information resources and education.
 If you have any questions whatsoever, please don’t hesitate to reach out to our help.

 Why Poly-mva ?

 POLY-MVA is a uniquely formulated supplement containing alpha lipoic acid, minerals, vitamins and amino acids.
 It is designed to support cellular energy production and promote overall health.
 Poly-MVA is a patented dietary supplement with over 40 years of clinical laboratory research and testing.
 It is a revolutionary product and the first in a remarkable new category of supplements called Lipoic Acid Mineral Complexes (LAMC).
 For more in-depth information on Poly-MVA, visit our About Poly-MVA, Guidelines and FAQ pages.
 In addition to Poly-MVA, consider the many other supplements we offer which, when used in specific combinations, provide the body’s systems a unique synergy for support and protection.
-The majority of our customers have found the other supplements we provide to be beneficial in combination with Poly-MVA to ensure daily optimum health and body function by assisting your body in restoring lost nutrients, as well as overcoming the side effects that can occur as a result of receiving difficult therapies.
-AMARC encourages you to research topics such as diet, exercise, mental/social/spiritual well-being and supplements in order to empower yourself to make informed decisions on all the options available and their particular benefits toward your quality and quantity of life.
+Many of our customers have found the other supplements we provide to be beneficial in combination with Poly-MVA to ensure daily optimum health and body function by assisting your body in restoring lost nutrients.
+We encourage you to research topics such as diet, exercise, mental/social/spiritual well-being and supplements in order to empower yourself to make informed decisions on all the options available and their particular benefits toward your quality and quantity of life.